Aliens of London: Filming

-"Aliens Of London" was scheduled as part of the second production block along with Rose due to the contemporary setting.
+"Aliens Of London" was scheduled as part of the first production block along with Rose due to the contemporary setting.
 The first round of filming took place on 18 July 2004 at the Cardiff Royal Infirmary which was used as the set for Albion Hospital.
 The exterior of 10 Downing Street was a replica created a week later in Central London, while the interior was filmed in Hensol Castle, Vale of Glamorgan from 4–6, 8–13 and 16–19 August.
 Filming of the crashed spaceship took place on the 26th, but it was delayed by anti-terrorism officers who were suspicious of the filming's proximity to Downing Street.
 Filming of Mickey's flat (which is the same set as Jackie's and Rose's) took place over the following four days in Brandon Estate in Kennington.
 Extra filming took place at Unit Q2 in Newport, from 20 August to 6 September.
-On 4 October the clip of Blue Peter presenter Matt Baker baking “spaceship cakes” was recorded in BBC Television Centre Studio 4 in London.
+On 4 October the clip of Blue Peter presenter Matt Baker baking "spaceship cakes" was recorded in BBC Television Centre Studio 4 in London.
 This took place during the second production block.
 During the third production block the final piece of location and studio filming was completed in Unit Q2 and Studio 1, HTV Wales respectively.

 During recording, the crew realised that the complexity of the first production block had caused them to fall behind schedule and, consequently, additional filming time was prescribed.
 Composer Murray Gold stated in an interview that the decision to mix CGI and prosthetics caused problems for the production crew.